-6. Extraordinary meetings of the council and committees and sub-committees
+6. Extraordinary meetings of the council and committees

-- a The Chairman of the Council may convene an extraordinary meeting of the council at any time. - b If the Chairman of the Council does not or refuses to call an extraordinary meeting of the council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the council.
-The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors. - The chairman of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time. - d If the chairman of a committee [or a sub-committee] does not or refuses to call an extraordinary meeting within 7 days of having been requested by to do so by 6 members of the committee [or the sub-committee], any 6 members of the committee [and the sub-committee] may convene an extraordinary meeting of a committee [and a sub-committee].
+- a The Chairman of the Council may convene an extraordinary meeting of the council at any time. - b If the Chairman of the Council does not, or refuses to, call an extraordinary meeting of the council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the council.
+The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors. - c The chairman of a committee may convene an extraordinary meeting of the committee at any time. - d If the chairman of a committee does not or refuses to call an extraordinary meeting within 7 days of having been requested by to do so by 6 members of the committee, any 6 members of the committee may convene an extraordinary meeting of a committee.